The Order of the Stick: Reaction

+Awards and recognition

-Awards and recognitionThe Order of the Stick received two nominations for Britain's 2008 Eagle Awards, for Favourite Web-Based Comic and Favourite Original Graphic Novel (for Start of Darkness).
+The Order of the Stick received two nominations for Britain's 2008 Eagle Awards, for Favourite Web-Based Comic and Favourite Original Graphic Novel (for Start of Darkness).
 OOTS won the former category, but lost the latter one to Alan Moore's The League of Extraordinary Gentlemen: Black Dossier.
 In announcing the results on his site, Burlew stated he was pleased that he didn't win the Favourite Original Graphic Novel category, saying, "I don't think I want to live in a world where a parody stick figure comic beats one of the comic industry's top writers."
 No Cure for the Paladin Blues, the comic's second print compilation, won a 2007 Gold ENnie award.
-OOTS has been nominated for ten Web Cartoonist's Choice Awards, of which it has won five.
+OOTS has been nominated for ten Web Cartoonists' Choice Awards, of which it has won five.
 It was named Best Long Form Comic in 2008, Best Gaming Comic and Best Long Form Comic in 2007, and Best Fantasy Comic in 2006, and tied for Best Fantasy Comic in 2005.

 The Museum of Comic and Cartoon Art in New York City included The Order of the Stick #443 in its first webcomic-only exhibit, Infinite Canvas: The Art of Webcomics.

+Publications

-PublicationsThe Order of the Stick books are published by Giant in the Playground Games, a small press publishing company formed by OOTS creator Rich Burlew.
-The books are widely distributed to online and brick-and-mortar retailers in the hobby game market, as well as to comic book direct retailers.
-Each book features an introduction by the author, as well as a preface written in the voice of one of the characters from the strip.
-The compilation books feature a number of pages of "bonus material", primarily additional strips inserted into various points in the story.
+The Order of the Stick books are published by Giant in the Playground Games, a small press publishing company formed by OOTS creator Rich Burlew.
+The books are widely distributed to online and brick-and-mortar retailers in the hobby game market as well as to comic book direct retailers.
+Each book features an introduction by the author as well as a preface written in the voice of one of the characters from the strip.
+The compilation books feature a number of pages of "bonus material"—primarily additional strips inserted into various points in the story.
 The bonus material for Dungeon Crawlin' Fools, for example, includes a nine-page opening to the story that Burlew felt introduced the characters in a more organic way than the online comic's cast page.